XIUXIU25/task_tracker/README.md

 python task_tracker.py list in-progress
 🛑 Error Handling
 If a task ID does not exist, the program will display an appropriate error message.
-If the JSON file is empty or corrupted, it will be reinitialized.
+If the JSON file is empty or corrupted, it will be reinitialized automatically.
 📜 License
 This project is licensed under the MIT License.